 - Keep a copy of everything you send and receive from all agencies.
 If needed, keep a screen shot of online forms you fill in and a physical folder for anything you are sent.

 - When you have specific evidence of poor practice from midwives and/or doctors, make a complaint to the NMC and/or the GMC – These people are again, very slow but it formalises your complaint.
 Be wholly evidence based wherever possible as this will give you strength.

 - If your baby died before around 2020, the Trust may well have carried out a Root Cause Analysis investigation (RCA).
 Sometimes called a Serious Untoward Incident investigation (SUI), make sure you have a copy and that you scrutinise it carefully.
 You should have been involved in the process.
-During 2020 or a little before, the HSIB investigation replaced the RCA so there won't be one.
+During 2020, the HSIB investigation replaced the RCA so there won't be one.

 - Try to make everything you do evidence based.
 You will be deeply upset and in a world of grief.
 Your emotions may allow you to come to irrational or at least, unproven conclusions, try not to do that.
 Our case was entirely evidence based and this is what gave us great traction.

 - Be open to the possibility that it was a one off accident.
 If you can prove to yourselves that it is more than this, it will focus you.

 - Explore the Trust’s board reports, have they had previous unresolved issues?
 This is a laborious task but can be very informative.
 Here in East Kent the board reports are published and you can look back historically.
 We downloaded and opened every board report for the 2 years prior to Harry and searched for Maternity.
 There will be loads of stuff that is irrelevant but it can also be revealing.